 , irritability, and some of the physical symptoms.
 SSRIs may also offer benefit to women who have severe PMS, but are not diagnosed with PMDD.

-Possible side effects include: NauseaDiarrheaInsomniaSexual dysfunctionWeight gainRisk of severe mood and behavior changes, including suicidal thoughts in some patients (Young adults may be at a higher risk for this side effect.)
+Possible side effects include: NauseaDiarrheaInsomniaSexual dysfunctionWeight gainRisk of severe mood and behavior changes, including suicidal thoughts in some people (Young adults may be at a higher risk for this side effect.)

 Premenstrual syndrome.
 EBSCO DynaMed website.
 Available at: